damianoognissanti/bbl/README.md

 BUILDNAME="bbl_$DATE"
 ```

 Set the bbl root directory.
-Remember, if you take a break and close the terminal the variables are gone, which means that if you, for example run `rm -rf $BBLROOT/usr` because you want to delete the `usr` folder in the bbl folder this will just read `rm -rf /usr` since `$BBLROOT` is empty, which means it will remove your `usr` folder.
+Remember, if you take a break and close the terminal, or if you switch user (e.g. to root) the variables are gone, which means that if you, for example run `rm -rf $BBLROOT/usr` because you want to delete the `usr` folder in the bbl folder this will just read `rm -rf /usr` since `$BBLROOT` is empty, which means it will remove your `usr` folder.

 Please note that I never tell you to `rm -rf $SOME_VARIABLE` in this document since it's bad practice!